-End of the year planning and giving to those things you believe in and want to see continue on the planet and in your ‘hood.
+As you consider end of the year planning and giving to those things you believe in and want to see continue on the planet and in your ‘hood, please remember the bees!

 If you missed our 2017 Summer Pollinator Week swarm funding event, I invite you to consider Think Like a Bee as part of your year end giving.
 We are truly grateful for all the ways you support this effort of education and advocacy on behalf of pollinators and humans.
 Bees give us so much.
 This is an opportunity to give back to that which supports pollinators and future generations who will care for them.